FAQ

 COVID has thoroughly reshaped medical care.
 Although the pandemic has subsided, the problem remains: clinic capacity is limited, access is centralized in many places, and waiting lists have grown.
 Pain, however, doesn't wait for a new appointment.
 What can you do if you have complaints but can't reach therapy fast enough—or if regular travel during working hours simply isn't possible?
 This article explains how to assemble an evidence-based home therapy system that complements (but does not replace) medical care.

-The paradigm shift changing the treatment of chronic diseases If you live with chronic pain, musculoskeletal complaints or face a long rehabilitation, you probably know the feeling: the doctor can spare you a few minutes a month, the physiotherapist sees you once a week, and you are left alone with your complaints during the remaining 167 hours.
-Home medical technology answers this problem — it extends medical care into your home so you are not left on your own between treatments.
+The paradigm shift that is changing chronic disease management.
+If you have chronic pain, musculoskeletal complaints, or face a long rehabilitation, you probably know the feeling: the doctor can spare a few minutes for you each month, the physiotherapist sees you once a week, and you are left alone with your complaints for the remaining 167 hours.
+Home medical technology addresses this problem — it extends medical care into your home so you are not left alone between treatments.